vcilabs/terradactyl/README.md

 ### Terraform sub-command arguments

-Note that the config above contains config for Terraform sub-commands. for example:
+Note that the config above contains config for Terraform subcommands. for example:

 ```yaml
 terradactyl: